First Demo

 First Demo is a demo album from the post-hardcore band Fugazi released on November 18, 2014 through Dischord Records.
 It was recorded at Don Zientara's Inner Ear Studios in Arlington, VA and the Dischord House in 1988.
-It is the band's first studio release in over thirteen years, since the release of The Argument in October 2001.
-First Demo was released on LP, CD and Digital Download.
+It was the band's first studio release in over thirteen years, since the release of The Argument in October 2001.
+First Demo was released on LP, CD and as a digital download.

 Writing and recording

 First Demo was recorded in January 1988 with the band having only performed 10 shows together.
-The album features the 10 tracks from the original demo tape including "In Defense of Humans", which was released on 1989's State of the Union compilation as well as an additional track from the session, "Turn Off Your Guns", a song previously never released in its studio form and only available through the Fugazi Live Series.
+The album features the 10 tracks from the original demo tape, including "In Defense of Humans", which was released on 1989's State of the Union compilation, "The Word", originally released on 20 Years of Dischord, as well as an additional track from the session, "Turn Off Your Guns", a song previously never released in its studio form and only available through the Fugazi Live Series.

+Some songs recorded during these sessions would later be re-recorded and put out on later releases; all but "Furniture", "The Word", "In Defense of Humans", and "Turn Off Your Guns" would be released on future albums within the following five years.
+Tracks 1, 6, and 9 would be released on the band's first EP and later 13 Songs, "Merchandise" would be released on Repeater, "Break-In", "Song No. 1", and "Joe No. 1" on 3 Songs (later released with Repeater as Repeater + 3 Songs).
+"Furniture" would take the longest to be released, released on the Furniture EP in 2001.